Metro to extend lower service levels for another week amid NTSB derailment investigation

 Friday’s announcement came two days after Metro’s board announced it will hire outside experts to scrutinize practices and procedures at the transit agency, an effort partly aimed at restoring public confidence.

-Officials have not said why federal investigators indicated the agency knew of problems since 2017 but did not report them to the safety commission or remove the series earlier.
+Smedberg acknowledged that the board had some concerns over not being informed of the wheel assembly issues sooner, but said he was reserving judgment on whether he should have been briefed.

-Maryland Sens.
-Ben Cardin (D) and Chris Van Hollen (D) and Virginia Sens.
-Mark R. Warner (D) and Tim Kaine (D) wrote Wiedefeld on Thursday night urging Metro to cooperate with the NTSB’s investigation.
+Democratic U.S. Sens.
+Ben Cardin and Chris Van Hollen of Maryland and Mark R. Warner and Tim Kaine of Virginia wrote Wiedefeld on Thursday night urging Metro to cooperate with the NTSB’s investigation.
 They said they were “deeply troubled by the possibility that WMATA knew about this safety concern as early as 2017, but failed to implement a course of action sufficient to prevent last week’s derailment.”

 The senators called on Wiedefeld to share more information about the transit agency’s recovery plans and safety efforts.